u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

 CSS Variables
 ~~~~~~~~~~~~~

-In Odoo, the use of CSS variables is strictly DOM-related.
+In Thrive Bureau ERP, the use of CSS variables is strictly DOM-related.
 Use them to **contextually** adapt the
 design and layout.

 Our standard convention is BEM, so `--[root]__[element]-[property]--[modifier]`, with: